 If your diet is lacking in enough nutrients, adding a smoothie to your diet can help immensely.
-Toss any of these six ingredients into your next smoothie along with your favorite fruits to get their nutritious benefits without sacrificing taste.
+Toss any of these seven ingredients into your next smoothie along with your favorite fruits to get their nutritious benefits without sacrificing taste.

 - Broccoli: The fiber-rich vegetable helps keep you full without changing the taste of even your favorite smoothie combinations.
 You can use raw broccoli or steam it quickly first for a smoother consistency.
 This 330-calorie peanut butter, broccoli, and strawberry smoothie will keep you full throughout the morning.